geoleven/NMap-Manager/README.md

 The job files should be placed at any time inside the aforementioned path "~/.myNmap/" and can have any possible name except that of the property file ("properties").
 There may be one or more files.

+________________________________________________________________________________

+The second part of the project is complete and everything should be working as expected (we tested it in the extent we could with the recourses we have).
+It was programmed in eclipse IDE environment and run with the latest Java 1.8.

+The GUI is designed with Java Swing and a very few elements of awt.
+The Eclipse window builder was used for the basic implementation of the main frame of the gui but it was then programmed by hand so some more dynamic look and functionality could be added, making the window builder to not able to render it fully (it should always be tested by running it properly).

+The XML results are fully parsed and converted to HTML pages which are then rendered within the GUI.
+The style-sheet used for the rendering is the default that comes with the nmap installation and should always exist in "/usr/share/nmap/nmap.xsl".
+We chose not to fetch the style-sheet from online sources because of possible incompatibilities between the various versions of NMap (especially considering the fact that it recently changed major version).

+The connectivity is achieved with the preferred (within the notes of this project) server, the Jersey server.
+We have used JSON object to send and receive everything needed.

+Minor changes were also done the SA module, so it could accomplish the new functionality of requesting jobs from the A.M. and parse special termination jobs, as well as ending specific periodic jobs, e.t.c..

+The refresh rate which applies to both the request rate and the online status refresh rate can be set to the Globals.java file in each project respectively.

+The project now has complete javadoc documentation and we have as well extracted the online HTML form of it with a custom style-sheet for aesthetic purposes.